cwervo/cwervo.com/src/writing/making-bsqr.md

 bs.reload("*"); // NOTE: Here I chose to reload everything`
 ```

-This little script sure enough starts a `bs` server right after outputting the
+This little script indeed starts a BrowserSync server right after outputting the
 QR code for `lorem ipsum`:

 ![A screenshot of the lorem ipsum QR code in the terminal](../../assets/images/making-bsqr/lorem-ipsum-qr.png)